Friday’s jobs report could be the last normal one for a while - Local News 8

 Fed officials, who are scheduled to make the central bank’s next interest rate decision just days after the October jobs report lands, will do their best to look through the noise and what are likely idiosyncratic factors, Oxford Economics’ Sweet said.

-But the longer the strikes last or the recovery efforts take, the greater the chance of ripple effects throughout the labor market and the economy, said Ejindu Ume, associate professor of economics at Miami University in Ohio.
+But the longer the disruptions last, the greater the chance of ripple effects throughout the labor market and the economy, said Ejindu Ume, associate professor of economics at Miami University in Ohio.

 “We’re already seeing mixed data in terms of weakness and the strength of the labor market, but these new developments could put more risk into the system: more risk of people being laid off, more risk of the unemployment rate continuing to pick up,” Ume said in an interview.
 “So that makes the Fed’s job even more challenging.”